 We are a group of Christian counselors, social workers, psychologists, and support staff who have come together to provide professional mental health care to families in Central Illinois.
 We believe our mission is to serve God by providing the highest quality counseling and psychological services to children, teens, adults, couples, and families.
 We seek to provide a safe, confidential, and healing environment for our clients.

 Mr. Brucker received his Bachelor’s degree in Psychology from Anderson University and Master’s degree in Counseling Psychology from Ball State University.
 He is a Licensed Clinical Professional Counselor (LCPC).
-Additionally, Mr. Brucker has been trained in Eye Movement Desensitization & Reprocessing (EMDR) and is a Certified Sex Addiction Therapist (CSAT) Candidate.
+Additionally, Mr. Brucker has been trained in Eye Movement Desensitization & Reprocessing (EMDR).

 Prior to joining Agape Counseling, Mr. Brucker spent nearly four years in child welfare; working with children and their families in an inpatient setting.
 At this time, Mr. Brucker enjoys working with adolescents, adults, couples, and families.
 He works with a wide range of mental health issues including anxiety and depression disorders, grief and loss, abuse/neglect, trauma, relationship and marital problems, attachment, addiction, men’s issues, and faith-based concerns.